Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning

 To accomplish T1.1, \system{} introduce \emph{verifiable randomness} to the self-sampling process to allow each participant to verify the integrity of other peers' execution.
 Specifically, we utilize a VRF with range $[0, m)$, and assume that the FL training needs to randomly sample $s$ out of $n$ clients for a specific training round $r$.
 At the beginning of the round, the server first announces $s$, $n$, $r$ to all clients in the population.
 Each client $i$ then generates a random number $\beta_i$ and the associated proof $\pi_i$ using its private key $sk_i^{\system{}}$ via $\beta_i, \pi_i = $ \texttt{VRF}$_{sk_i^{\system{}}}(r)$.
 To achieve an expectation of $s$ sampled clients, only those clients with $\beta_i < sm/n$ will claim to participate by uploading their $\beta_i$'s and $\pi_i$'s to the server, while the remaining clients abort.
 Next, the server takes all the surviving clients $P$ as participants and dispatches the collected $\{\beta_i, \pi_i\}_{i \in P}$ to each of them.
 Finally, each participant $i$ verifies the validity and eligibility of its peers' randomness, i.e., checking if $\textrm{\texttt{VRF.val}}(pk_{j}^{\system{}}, r, \beta_j, \pi_j) = 1$ and $\beta_j < s m/n$ for each $j \in P$.
 It aborts upon any failure, or refers to this set of participants throughout the remaining stages of the training round.

-By security of VRFs (\cref{sec:design_primitives}), if all the $sk_i^{\system{}}$'s are uniformly random (guaranteed by the PKI as implied in~\cref{sec:design_threat}), this process is pseudorandom where each client is selected equally likely with probability $s/n$.
+By pseudorandomness of VRFs (\cref{sec:design_primitives}), if each $sk_i^{\system{}}$ is uniformly random (guaranteed by the PKI as implied in~\cref{sec:design_threat}), this process is pseudorandom where each client is selected equally likely with probability $s/n$.